 Past Life Regression Therapy assumes the existence of the subconscious mind.
-Here mental processes take place without our awareness .
-The subconscious operates as a tape recorder; it records and stores every experience, both positive and negative.
-Unlike the conscious mind, the subconscious never turns off; it can remember anything from anytime.
+Here mental processes take place without our awareness.
+The subconscious operates like a tape recorder; it records and stores every experience, both positive and negative.
+Unlike the conscious mind, the subconscious never turns off; it can remember anything from any time.
 It is not bound by the limits of time, logic, or space.
 It assumes that we are not born as blank soul, but as a soul rich with both the wisdom and scars from many lifetimes.

 The degree to which the session is therapeutically beneficial is related to the degree the client identifies with the memory, not whether or not they believe it really happened.
 Despite evidence for or against reincarnation, however, the purpose of past-life regression therapy is not to verify the authenticity of past-life images, but to use them to change the present state of the client and enhance his or her quality of life.

 What is remarkable about this technique, first employed at the turn of the twentieth century by a hypnotherapist and follower of Freud called Colonel de Rochas, is that the patient does not need to believe in reincarnation or past lives for it to be effective.
 He or she is simply encouraged to relive a distressing scene from some other historical time frames if it were real and to temporarily take on the “other life” personality as well as the body image and sensations of the “other” personality for the duration of the “regression”.
 The therapeutic effect of realistically reliving a “past life” trauma in the imagination — whether a story of an accident, abandonment, betrayal, violent death, rape, or physical abuse — is similar to the emotional releases experienced with post-traumatic stress therapies used for current life traumas.
 The reliving is like a fictional psychodrama that leads, as Moreno wished, to an intense cathartic release of blocked feelings, most commonly of frozen fear, grief, rage, shame, or guilt.